 Visit the Brunswick Farmers Market or enjoy a walking tour of the city.
 Delve into the rich history of Brunswick's many influential former residents including Joshua Chamberlain, Henry Wadsworth Longfellow, and Harriet Beecher Stowe, who wrote Uncle Tom's Cabin while her husband, Calvin Stowe, taught at Bowdoin College.

 For those with more culinary interests, with nearly 60 restaurants to choose from, Brunswick has become a premier destination for uniquely diverse dining.
 Within walking distance of the Brunswick station is an eclectic mix of coffee houses, gelaterias, wine bars, taverns, sandwich shops and restaurants offering a tasty array of choices that will please every mood and palate.

-However you choose to spend your getaway, Brunswick offers a wide variety of activities and events to relax and unwind.
+However you choose to spend your getaway, Brunswick offers a wide variety of summer activities and events to relax and unwind.

 Brunswick's fomer resident, Joshua Chamberlain, is honored with a statue at the entrance of Bowdoin College.